Ayaz Sadiq

+Sardar Ayaz Sadiq (born 17 October 1954) is a Pakistani politician serving as the Speaker of the National Assembly of Pakistan, the lower house of the federal parliament, since March 2024.
+He is one of the senior members of the PMLN on the Politics of Pakistan.

+Born in Lahore, Sadiq previously served as the 17th Speaker of the National Assembly from 2013 to 2018.
+Sadiq is also notable for overseeing voting on the motion of no-confidence against Imran Khan in April 2022; the next day, he oversaw voting for the election of the subsequent Prime Minister, Shehbaz Sharif.
+He is currently a member of the National Assembly of Pakistan from NA-120 (Lahore-IV), having been elected to the Assembly in every election since 2002.

-Early and personal life
+Early life and education

-Sadiq was born on 17 October 1954 in Lahore to Chaudhry Sardar Muhammad Sadiq and Attiya Sadiq.
-He belongs to Arain family hailing from Kasur, Punjab.
-He completed his education from Aitchison College, Lahore.
-Imran Khan, Nisar Ali Khan, Pervaiz Khattak, Sardar Akhtar Mengal and Zulfiqar Ali Magsi were amongst his class fellows when Sadiq was enrolled in Aitchison College.
-In an interview, Sadiq said he was an average student.
-Sadiq received degree in commerce from Hailey College of Punjab University in 1975.
+Sadiq was born on 17 October 1954 into a Kashmiri Shaikh family in Lahore to Sheikh Muhammad Sadiq and Attiya Sadiq.
+His father and his grandfather Sheikh Sardar Muhammad have both been influential local figures.

+He completed his education at Aitchison College, Lahore.
+Imran Khan, Nisar Ali Khan, Pervaiz Khattak, Sardar Akhtar Mengal and Zulfiqar Ali Magsi were among his class fellows at Aitchison College.
+Sadiq received a degree in commerce from Hailey College of Punjab University in 1975.
-Sadiq married to Reema Ayaz in 1977, and has a daughter and two sons.
-Sadiq is a son-in-law of former Chief Justice of Lahore High Court Sardar Iqbal.

-Since 1996, Sadiq has been a member of the Lahore Gymkhana Club.
-Sadiq is a businessman by profession and has had business contracts with Pakistan Railways.
-He along with members of his family runs a non-profit hospital "Sardar Trust Eye Hospital" in Lahore.

 Political career

+Pakistan Tehreek-e-Insaf

 Sadiq began his political career as a member of the Pakistan Tehreek-e-Insaf (PTI) in the late 1990s when he was a close friend of PTI chairman Imran Khan.
-Sadiq ran for the seat of Provincial Assembly of the Punjab as a candidate of PTI in 1997 Pakistani general election from Constituency PP-121 Lahore but was unsuccessful.
+Sadiq ran for the seat of Provincial Assembly of the Punjab as a candidate of PTI in the 1997 Pakistani general election from Constituency PP-121 Lahore but was unsuccessful.
 He received 4,541 votes and lost the seat to Pakistan Muslim League (N) (PML-N).

+Pakistan Muslim League (N)

 Sadiq left PTI in 1998 owing to differences with Imran Khan and joined PML (N) in 2001.

-Sadiq was elected to the National Assembly of Pakistan as a candidate of PML-N from Constituency NA-122 (Lahore-V) on 2002 general election, by defeating Imran Khan.
+Sadiq was elected to the National Assembly of Pakistan as a candidate of PML-N from Constituency NA-122 (Lahore-V) on the 2002 general election, by defeating Imran Khan.
 Sadiq claimed "it was a big victory as his leader Nawaz Sharif in exile and Pervez Musharraf, a close aide of Imran Khan at that time, in power".
 During his tenure as the member of the National Assembly, he remained a member of the National Assembly's Standing Committees on Railways, Finance and Defence Production.

-Sadiq was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-122 (Lahore-V) in 2008 general election.
+Sadiq was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-122 (Lahore-V) in the 2008 general election.
 During his tenure as the member of the National Assembly, he became the chairman of the National Assembly's Standing Committees on Railways.

-Sadiq was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-122 (Lahore-V) in 2013 Pakistani general election, by defeating Imran Khan.
+Sadiq was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-122 (Lahore-V) in the 2013 Pakistani general election, by defeating Imran Khan.
 In June 2013, Sadiq was elected as the Speaker of the National Assembly of Pakistan.